-Extended Services Leader Suzanne Christopher 020 8684 5704 Children's Club Manager Kimberley Neill

-After School Club Deputy Manager Aaron McDonagh 07508 733983
+Extended Services Leader Children's Club Manager Suzanne Christopher Sharene Marshall 020 8684 5704 After School Club Deputy Manager Aaron McDonagh 07508 733983

 IN CONCULSION

 All the staff at Beulah Infant School really want our children to be happy and confident learners, enjoying their time at our school.
 If you have any further questions please do not hesitate to ring the school office.